Spidercam: History

 Jens C. Peters, the founder of CCSytems Inc., developed the Spidercam system.
 The Austrian company began in 2000 specifically to create a fully functional cable-suspension system for a camera transporting device, capable of moving not only laterally or horizontally along the ground, but also vertically, thus providing full three-dimensional movement while covering wide areas both indoors as well as outdoors, using standardised and reliable components as modules.

 The first successful test of the system took place in a large event hall in Carinthia, Austria in 2003.
 In 2004 the system was employed for the first time on a television production in Austria.
 That same year, Peters teamed up with the German company PMT Professional Motion Technology GmbH, a rental house specializing in camera motion technology.
 After some modifications inspired by PMT, the Spidercam entered the market.
 Its initial uses were for live events such as concerts—Kylie Minogue in Australia, Robbie Williams in Great Britain and the Police in Argentina—television programs such as the Eurovision Song Contest in Greece and Finland, and major sporting events such as the European Swimming Cup in Hungary, Red Bull X-Fighters in Mexico and Spain and international football matches.
 PMT also provides a system for 35mm film cameras.

 A new partner, the Austrian businessman Herbert Neff, joined Peters in 2007 and a new company, Spidercam GmbH, was founded.
 Since then further business relationships have been created in a number of countries, such as Sweden, Great Britain, France, Portugal, Italy, Poland, Tunisia, Australia and China, which provide staff, equipment and local know-how for the broadcast and film-production companies in those countries.
 To meet the growing demand for spidercam services, Spidercam GmbH offers training for prospective operators.

 In cricket, Spidercam was first used in the Indian Cricket League (ICL), followed by the semi-finals of the 2010 Indian Premier League (IPL) in Mumbai and then in Champions League Twenty20 in South Africa.
 It was used for the first time in a test match at the Gabba in Brisbane during the 2012 South African tour of Australia.

 Sports

-Spidercams are commonly used in the FIFA World Cup, Indian Premier League, Pakistan Super League, Bundesliga, Rugby World Cup, UEFA Champions League, English Premier League, Ultimate Fighting Championship, US Open (tennis) and French Open.
+Spidercams are commonly used in the FIFA World Cup, The Ashes, Bangladesh Premier League, Indian Premier League, Pakistan Super League, Bundesliga, Rugby World Cup, UEFA Champions League, English Premier League, Ultimate Fighting Championship, US Open (tennis) and French Open.